adarsh-2425/100-Days-of-Code/2. C++/Constructors/README.md

 # Constructors

 Is there a way to give an object some data right when it gets created?
-We’re so glad you asked!

 A constructor is a special kind of method that lets you decide how the objects of a class get created.
 It has the same name as the class and no return type.
 Constructors really shine when you want to instantiate an object with specific attributes.